kb1dds/large_astrolabe/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/

 ## Files included in this repository
 The astrolabe consists of two laser cut sheets (one of which is two-sided) and two 3d printed pointers.
-The two-sided sheet is opaque, while the one-sided sheet is transparent.
+The two-sided sheet is opaque (this combines the what is traditionally called the "mater" and the "tympan"), while the one-sided sheet (traditionally called the "rete") is transparent.

 The files included are:
 1. The front of the opaque sheet (SVG)